MasterTemple/pamphletize/README.md

 Create an easy-to-print **8.5"×11"** booklet (pamphlet) from a **half-letter (8.5"×5.5")** PDF.

 This script automatically:
 - 📄 Adds blank pages so the total page count is a multiple of 4
 - 🔢 Reorders pages into proper booklet order (so they fold correctly)
 - 🧩 Combines two half-sized pages into one landscape sheet
 - 🔁 Optionally flips every second sheet by 180° for duplex printers that rotate the back side

 ---

+## ⛪ Purpose

+The goal of this program is to enable local churches and individuals to easily print their own literature.

+---